Newlyn: Food and music festival

 Newlyn is home to the Newlyn fish festival which hosts live music, cooking demonstrations, and various marquees selling local produce.

 Notable landmarks

-The UK National Tidal and Sea Level Facility (NTSLF) maintains a tidal observatory at Newlyn, and the UK Fundamental Benchmark is maintained there.
+The UK National Tidal and Sea Level Facility (NTSLF) maintains a tidal observatory at Newlyn, and the UK fundamental benchmark is maintained there.

-Newlyn was made famous in the 1880s and 1890s for its Newlyn School artists' colony, including the painters Thomas Cooper Gotch, Albert Chevallier Tayler and Henry Scott Tuke.
-The current largest collection of work by the Newlyn School is held by Penlee House Gallery and Museum in nearby Penzance.
+Newlyn was made famous in the 1880s and 1890s for its artists' colony, the Newlyn School, including the painters Thomas Cooper Gotch, Albert Chevallier Tayler and Henry Scott Tuke.
+The current largest collection of work by the Newlyn School is held by Penlee House gallery and museum in Penzance.
 A collection of Newlyn Copper, produced from circa 1890–1920, is on view at Penlee House.
 Newlyn is the home of Newlyn Art Gallery which houses a collection of modern art.